27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 1. Eco Hostel (Granada)

-This design hostel with an Eco mind set is a great option if you are traveling solo around Spain.
+This design hostel with an eco mindset is a great option if you’re traveling solo around Spain.

-With many activities to join, Eco Hostel has also nice areas to calm and chill.
-They do have a café on site, with special deals and fresh products.
+With plenty of activities to join, Eco Hostel also has nice areas to calm down and chill.
+There’s a café on site with special deals and fresh products.

 Book Eco Hostel here